U.S. support to go for mental health crisis teams in Oregon - KTVZ

 An example of such a program exists in Eugene, Oregon, where teams of paramedics and behavioral health practitioners take mental health crisis calls out of the hands of uniformed and armed officers.

-The program there is called Crisis Assistance Helping Out On The Streets, or CAHOOTS.
-It is part of the local 911 emergency response system though crisis teams are not sent on calls involving violent situations.
-CAHOOTS teams handled 24,000 calls in the local area in 2019.
+The Eugene program is called Crisis Assistance Helping Out On The Streets, or CAHOOTS.
+CAHOOTS teams, which are not sent on calls involving violent situations, handled 24,000 calls in 2019.

-The support announced Monday will provide additional funding for programs like that and allow the state and partners to expand it, addressing needs in a range of different situations, the federal health department said.
+U.S. Sen. Ron Wyden, D-Oregon, said Monday’s announcement means Oregon is the first state to qualify for a higher federal Medicaid match of 85% for the next three years to reimburse mobile crisis services delivered to Medicaid beneficiaries.

-Officials said the support was made possible by President Joe Biden’s American Rescue Plan.
-Oregon is the first state to seek and be granted approval for this new Medicaid option.
+“That stepped-up federal investment makes it much easier and cost-effective for local communities to build CAHOOTS-like programs tailored to their needs,” Wyden said.